-Counselling would in normal times be carried out face to face, we aren't able to offer support this way just now.
+Counselling would normally be carried out face to face, we aren't able to offer support this way for the moment.
 We can, however, organise a Zoom session or a phone call if you would like.

 Call us, on 01454 201 686, to discuss the options we have available.

 Counselling is a process which involves the skills of caring, listening and reflecting.
 It is based upon listening to you and building a trusting relationship between you and your counsellor.